 I also tend not to eat out a lot when I travel as I generally stay in places with kitchens to work on my creations, so that keeps costs low.
 If you are not buying mock meats and dairy, travelling as a vegan is quite cheap.
 Your biggest cost would be nuts, some imported fruit and vegetables (so I try to eat seasonal and local produce) and speciality items like nutritional yeast.

-What snacks do you find best for travelling in areas where there are not many vegan to-go options available?
+What snacks/travel vegan food do you find best for traveling in areas where there are not many vegan to-go options available?

 Nuts, seeds and dried fruit are really important.
 Pumpkin seeds in particular are are high in iron, provide protein and are easy to carry.
 I eat fresh fruit along with this (I’m all about textures).
-Hummus (if available), carrots, chips and crackers will fulfil the savoury cravings.
+Hummus (if available), carrots, chips and crackers will fulfill the savory cravings.

 If I’m on the road, whether it be a flight or a long bus trip, I try to take leftovers packed in my travel container from my dinner the night before because I find it difficult to consume just nuts and seeds (not that you should).
 My taste buds get bored.
 Variety is the key.